ZeweiZhou/ZeweiZhou.github.io/_pages/about.md

 _**Engineering**_, 2022 (_JCR Q1_, under review)

-- We propose an online-evolution framework of decision-making and planning for autonomous driving in the operating stage by developing a hybrid data and model-driven method based on DRL and MPC.
+- We propose an online-evolution framework of decision-making and planning for autonomous driving in the operating stage by developing a hybrid data- and model-driven method based on DRL and MPC.
 </div>
 </div>